codingbyfreddish/Portfolio-Project-2/README.md

 * The quotes are from [https://www.the-philosophy.com/](https://www.the-philosophy.com/top-20-philosophical-quotes)

 ## Acknowledgments
-* **My Mentor Ronan McClelland was a invaluable help with tips and resources to help me overcome every obsticle i faced.
-Can't thank him enough.**
+* **My Mentor Ronan McClelland came up with some great ideas to really elevate the project.**